-The County is waiting for the federal agency, U.S. Fish and Wildlife Service, to approve its HCP.
-Once approved, permit applications for projects affected by federal Endangered Species Act law will go through the full County HCP permit process.
+The County is waiting for the federal agency, U.S. Fish and Wildlife Service, to approve the County's HCP.
+If you apply for a permit after the HCP is approved, the County will check its map to see if the project property has ESA-protected habitat soils.
+If it does, your application will be processed under the County HCP permit process.
 Permitted projects will get a Certification of Inclusion to show the project is covered by the County HCP/Federal Permit.

 (PDF), frog form

 BEFORE YOU BEGIN: Find Out If Your Project is Covered by the County's HCP/Federal Permit

 - List of Exemptions from HCP/4d Rule (PDF)

 - HCP-Covered Activities List (PDF) Some projects, like mining, aren't covered.

 - Gopher habitat that is 100% forest covered may be exempt from HCP permitting (Definition is very specific.
 Must be confirmed by County staff.)